Jwonsever/heartfinder/README.md

 ## How can I build it?

 It's supposed here that you have `Golang`, `Node.JS` and `yarn` instllaed on your computer.
 First of all you need to creare new React application.
 It's not delivered as part of the source code to be sure that latest version of `create-react-app`.
-So, clone the project and create test app:
+So, clone the project:

 ```
  mkdir -p $GOPATH/src/github.com/jwonsever/heartfinder
  cd $GOPATH/src/github.com/jwonsever/heartfinder
  git clone https://github.com/jwonsever/heartfinder.git .
- npx create-react-app ui
 ```

-Ok, now we have our test project.
+Ok, now we have our project.
 Let's install it's dependencies and build it:

 ```
  cd $GOPATH/src/github.com/jwonsever/heartfinder/ui